 Success also brought more Italian restaurants for the Smith and Jones partnership, including restaurants in Dallas, Austin, and the surviving Italian Inn in Ridglea.
 Sid Smith and Armand Jones were able to quit their day jobs at WBAP.
 (Postcard from Janis Shaffer.)

 But eventually the partnership dissolved, and the restaurants were divided among the four partners.
-The original Italian Inn is long gone, of course, and the West Side Italian Inn (booth shown in photo) is closing, but together they turned heresy into heritage and for sixty years gave Cowtown âjust real good spaghetti.â
+The original Italian Inn is long gone, of course, and the West Side Italian Inn (booth shown in photo) closed in 2013, but together they turned heresy into heritage and for sixty years gave Cowtown âjust real good spaghetti.â

 (My thanks to Janis Shaffer for help in compiling this history.)